-&lt;sup>6 Software-Defined Networking (SDN) and Network Functions Virtualisation (NFV) aim to transform the way that network operators design and operate networks.
-However, technologically as well as regarding the alleged business impact, they appear to be approaching a phase of disillusionment and awareness that at least some of the expectations have been inflated.
+6 Software-Defined Networking (SDN) and Network Functions Virtualisation (NFV) aim to transform the way that network operators design and operate networks.
+However, technologically as well as with regard to the alleged business impact, they appear to be approaching a phase of disillusionment and awareness that at least some of the expectations have been inflated.

-&lt;sup>7 Such as energy, agriculture, city management, government, healthcare, manufacturing, public transportation and others.
+7 Such as energy, agriculture, city management, government, healthcare, manufacturing, public transportation and others.